Maxim-szh/Maxim-szh/README.md

 <p align="center">
   <samp>
     💻 Writing code in Python and firmware for Arduino.<br>
-    📊 Diving into data: analytics, visualization, finding patterns.<br>
-    🧠 Interested in AI and everything related to it.<br>
     🚀 Here — my experiments, pet projects, and useful work.
   </samp>
 </p>